-What are statistics useful for in Trimoji?
+What are statistics used for in Trimoji?

 What you can track in the interface